Cinnamon Apple Bread Recipe

 Ingredients and substitutes

-- Apples - Today, I used gala and granny smith.
+- Apples – Today, I used Gala and Granny Smith.
 Ideally, I like to use a mix of apples.
-The granny smith is tart, which helps offset some of the sugar.
-But, it also holds its shape well, which means you get pieces of apple that haven't disappeared in the cake.
-Honey crisp and gala soften and add moisture, sweetness, and texture to the cake.
+The Granny Smith is tart, which helps offset some of the sugar.
+But, it also holds its shape well, which means you get pieces of apple that haven’t disappeared in the cake.
+Honey crisp and Gala soften and add moisture, sweetness, and texture to the cake.

 - Flour – I think all-purpose flour works best for this cake.
 So, do not use anything else.

-- Sugar - I am using a combination of brown and white.
-While you can use all white sugar, I do like the little caramel-like flavor from the molasses in the brown sugar.
+- Sugar – I am using a combination of brown and white.
+While you can also use all white sugar, I do like the little caramel-like flavor from the molasses in the brown sugar.

-- Vanilla - Always use a good quality vanilla extract as it makes a huge difference.
-It can be expensive, but you can also make your own vanilla extract, bean paste or sugar.
+- Vanilla – Always use a good quality vanilla extract, as it makes a huge difference.
+It can be expensive, but you can also make your own vanilla extract, bean paste, or sugar.

-Cinnamon apple bread
+Step-by-step: Cinnamon apple bread

 Apples

-- Apple - Use a vegetable peeler to peel the apples, and a corer to core the apples.
-Then, dice them into small ½-inch cubes.
+- Apple – Use a vegetable peeler to peel the apples, and a corer to core the apples.
+Then, dice them into small 1/2-inch cubes.

 - Dry ingredients – In a bowl, combine the flour, baking powder, baking soda, cinnamon powder, ground ginger, nutmeg, and salt.